Coachella’s Owner Tied To Hate Groups, But Headliners Won’t Change

-Ironically, the Coachella owner’s politics aren’t as hip as his outdoor music and arts festival.
+Ironically, the Coachella Music Festival’s owner’s politics aren’t as hip as his outdoor music and arts festival.
 This year’s Coachella lineup is filled with big name stars and diverse talent.
 It’s reported to be the best lineup in years.
 There is something for everyone when it comes to Beyoncé and Radiohead headlining the festival.

 However, it turns out that Coachella is owned by far-right conservative Phil Anschutz, reports Insider.
-Back in 2001, Coachella Valley Music and Arts Festival was bought out by the Anschutz Entertainment Group (AEG) a subsidiary of Phil Anschutz’s privately-held Anschutz Corporation.
+Back in 2001, Coachella Valley Music and Arts Festival was bought out by the Anschutz Entertainment Group (AEG), a subsidiary of Phil Anschutz’s privately-held Anschutz Corporation.
 Anschutz is a reclusive 77-year-old billionaire who currently resides in Colorado.
 Bloomberg reported that he’s estimated to be worth $10.7 billion.

 He’s also reportedly a donor to a large number of right-wing and conservative groups that have opposed LGBGQ rights for years.
-According to the Huffington Post, Anschutz is listed as the key “enemy of quality” in an infographic produced by the Washington, D.C.-based LGBTQ advocacy group Freedom for All Americans.
+According to the Huffington Post, Anschutz is listed as the key “enemy of quality” in an infographic produced by the Washington, D.C.-based LGBTQ advocacy group, Freedom for All Americans.
 The infographic revealed that Anschutz has donated thousands of dollars to the Alliance Defending Freedom, the Family Research Council, and the National Christian Foundation, all of which have been opponents in fighting for LGBTQ equality, through the Anschutz Family Foundation.

-The revelation of Anschutz’s political affiliations re-surfaced this week during the announcement of the 2017 Coachella lineup, with in-depth reports in Esquire, Refinery29, TeenVogue, among others.
+The revelation of Anschutz’s political affiliations re-surfaced this week during the announcement of the 2017 Coachella lineup, with in-depth reports in Esquire, Refinery29, and TeenVogue, among others.
 When reached by the press, an Anschutz Corporation employee refused to comment on the recent reports.

 “We do not have a media relations department or press department and we do not accept these type of calls.”